-Cash and cash equivalents include short-term investments made by SaskPower on NorthPoint's behalf that have a maturity date of 90 days or less from the date of acquisition.
+Cash and cash equivalents may include bank overdrafts and short-term investments made by SaskPower on NorthPoint's behalf that have a maturity date of 90 days or less from the date of acquisition.
 These investments are carried at fair value.